scalacenter/bloop/website/content/docs/installation.md

 The installation script will also install:

- * completions for zsh and Bash
+ * completions for zsh, Bash and fish
  * service file for systemd
  * desktop entry for freedesktop-compliant desktop environments